crazyads69/commit-bot/README.md

 ### Step 3: Build the Project

-Run the build.py script and wait for a success message indicating the installation is complete:
+Run the build.py script and wait for a success message indicating the installation is complete. **On Windows, make sure you run the build script with administrator permissions.**

 ```sh
     python build.py